ReddyNeil/READMEgen/README.md

 # README Generator

 ## Description
-i have created a README Generator application which makes it quick and easy for developers ti input necessary and required information.
+I have created a README Generator application which makes it quick and easy for developers ti input necessary and required information.

 ## Installation
     1. Clone the repo.